bielzinhogp/College-Term-Papers/Desenvolvimento Java/README.md

    #### Author: Gabriel Guimarães
    #### Course: Information Systems

+#### This is a system of sales of shirts, mugs, stickers and other products that are part of the geek and nerd category.
+This project aims to meet the current demand for products aimed at audiences nerd, geek and technological culture.

 ## Skills acquired in Project Management:

 ###### -Understand the phases of requirements engineering